Foreskin :: Prepuce :: Ridged Band

 Bréal Jeunesse, 2004.

-Photo of ridged band The arrow points to the boundary between the ridged band and the true skin of the foreskin.
+The arrow points to the boundary between the ridged band and the true skin of the foreskin.
 Eight or 10 ridges, encircling the penis, are clearly visible.
-Click on photo to enlarge.

 Purpose of this site